tokenbound/sdk/README.md

 **Note**: this method replaces the deprecated V2 method `prepareExecuteCall`.

 **Returns** A Promise with prepared transaction to execute a call on a Tokenbound account.
-Can be sent via `sendTransaction` on an Ethers signer or via WalletClient.
+Can be sent via `sendTransaction` on a WalletClient.

 ```typescript
 const preparedExecution = await tokenboundClient.prepareExecution({